labordynamicsinstitute/job-description-and-wages/text/Appendix_salaries.md

 Facilities Manager                Maintenance and Repair Workers, General                                           49-9071   Facilities Manager         29560     38300      50100
 Data Scientist                    Computer and Information Research Scientists                                      15-1111   Data Scientist             91650     118370     149470

-Table 2 lists the ranges, as defined above, for each of the normative description, based on the underlying occupations identified.
+Table 2 ([nlm.collapsed.csv](../analysis/nlm.collapsed.csv))lists the ranges, as defined above, for each of the normative description, based on the underlying occupations identified.

 Job Title                          PCT25   MEDIAN    PCT75